akelekog/Box-Segmentation/README.md

 The project was developed in google colab enviroment.
 The requirements.txt file should cover  most important imports.
 The paths used need changing.

+Changes have been made in the requirements.txt  , this one should be used not the one of the original persense.